ke-zhang-rd/krystal/docs/source/cython.rst

 Why
 ===

 If you are thinking whether you need cython, in most case, you don't.
-Cython might be a good option if both of the following conditions are met.
+Cython might be a good option if the following conditions are met.

   * Your project is already in python world.
   * The aggregate running time of your code are more important than engineering time.